Skiing Bend Oregon is as accessible as it is rewarding. There is a reason why so many people love skiing near Bend Oregon each year.

 Parilla: This Bend staple is a wrap joint with an all-around good vibe.
 If you are hungry on your way down the mountain and looking for something fun.
 We suggest you stop for a Fish Burrito or the Enter the Dragon wrap with peanut sauce.
 Don’t expect a classic Mexican joint.
 It’s not just anywhere that you can get fettuccine alfredo in a burrito…

-The Podski: Our favorite food cart lot in Bend, the Podski has something for everyone.
-From vegan crunchwraps, to sushi, to cheesecake the podski is the perfect place to nosh with your group after a day on the mountain.
+The Podski: Undoubtedly one of the best food cart lots in Bend, the Podski has something for everyone.
+From vegan crunch wraps, to sushi, to cheesecake, The Podski is the perfect place to refuel and relax after a day on the mountain.

-The Lot was the first food cart lot in Bend (now one of many amazing food truck areas in Bend) and is a cozy and comfortable space that has an amazing indoor/outdoor seating area.
-In the winter, they enclose the seating area.
+The first food cart lot in Bend offers a cozy and comfortable space.
+In the winter, they enclose and heat the seating area.
 Gas fireplaces and heated benches ensure maximum coziness!
-And of course, there is a taphouse too because, Bend!
+And of course, there have local beers on tap too.

 The Lot Food Trucks Bend